JoCamTamurejo/BG3_BackingUp/README.md

 * **_officalLinks.bat**: Deletes current symlinks and creates them to target the original _bin_ and _Data_ folders

-I suggest you to copy the batch files in the BG3 folder and create a Desktop shortcut to that folder.
+To use them, copy the batch files in the BG3 folder.
+I suggest you to create a Desktop shortcut to that folder to make things easier

 **And remember to execute them as administrator! (right click - "Execute as administrator" - confirm it)**